First race: 16 January 1960, 55 km, 210 participants (ca 30 racers)

 By train: Several times a day between Tallinn and Tartu

-By bus: Buses form Tallinn airport take you to Tartu in about 2,5 hours, some buses also directly to Otepää.
+By bus: Buses form Tallinn airport leave every 30 minutes and take you to Tartu in 2,5 hours, some buses go directly to Otepää.
 There is bus connection between Tartu-Otepää-Elva.
 Check out bus schedule on https://www.tpilet.ee/en

 By car: Race centre (bib pick up location) situates in Tartu and it is well approachable by car.
 In the race day there are traffic jams at thestart and finish areas, so please arrive early to avoid stress.
 Finish area parking is paid.